DexterLagan/assert/README.md

 A Racket macro which conveniently combines RackUnit's check-equal? and check-true.

 Why?
-  I got tired of typing '(module+ test'.
+  I got tired of typing '(module+ test', 'check-equal?, 'check-true' and 'check-false'.

 Usage:
   say you want to add unit tests close to your procedure definitions, without declaring a test module or requiring rackunit, or adding a test module for each unit test.
 Assert does all this for you, and displays a message with the funcall that fails.
 Here's how your code would look like: